eejai42/veritasiums-power-laws-and-fractals/README.md

 > what would it take to treat those log–log lines like *lab results*, not just plots?”

 This repo is built for that moment.

+### Two Layers: Scaling Lab Now, [Physics Unification Next](/physics-model/README.md)

+This repo currently ships a scaling-focused lab: a single JSON Single Source of Truth defines several classic log–log systems (fractal and power-law), and the same rulebook is executed in PostgreSQL, Python, and Go with shared test data + cross-platform validation.

+But... a possible 2nd layer is still planned: a physics-first extension adds connective tissue for “why these log–log laws relate,” providing a single, unifying bridge from the original log-log-lab to add +physics-model - to use the same underlying computational infrastructure to compare these two usually disparate models.
+Once the physics is modeled using the same ontology as forest fires, comparing them becomes... relatively trivial because they all share the same platform agnostic computational and visualization environment.
+This is intended to be demonstrated by the current implemetation.

 ---